ScriptJayT/Articles/The Electron Saga/Elec-3.md

 {
 	const page = new page_loader();
 	if (page.is_ready()) {
-		D$(console.log, "Page Loader: Ready");
+		D$(console.log, "Page Loader Ready");
 		page.activate();
 	} else D$(console.warn, "Page Loader not Ready");
 }
 ```

 It works by using the fetch-api and a DOMParser object.
-When a button is clicked, the class checks which sheet it links to and fetches the file.
+When a button is clicked, the class checks which sheet it links to and fetches the file with, well `Fetch`.
 A plain text-string is returned; which is passed on to a DOMParser.
 This js-object is able to transform our plain string back to html.
 Then we use the good old DOM-api to query our content-blocks
 (`<header-content>` `<main-content>` `<footer-content>`)